alttch/eva3/xc/drivers/phi/phi_devel.rst

     def exec(self, cmd=None, args=None):
         #<your code>

-The method should be used for the real commands only, all the tests (i.e. testing **get** method, obtaining equipment info for testing or informational puproses) should be implemented in **test**.
+The method should be used for real commands only, all the tests (e.g. testing **get** method, obtaining equipment info for testing or informational purposes) should be implemented in **test**.
 After the command execution, the method should return *OK* on success or *FAILED* on failure.
-If command is not understood by the method, it's a rule of a good taste to return a help text (dict *{ 'command': 'command help' }*).
+If command is not understood by the method, it's a rule of good taste to return a help text (dict *{ 'command': 'command help' }*).

 The following methods may be used to call or register/unregister anything on driver load/unload: